Department of Mathematics, Engineering, and Computer Science

 MA 334 Differential Equations & Linear Algebra II 4 Cr

 In this course, we focus on both systems of differential equations, with special attention given to modeling, linearization, and equilibrium analysis; as well as the mathematical language of systems – linear algebra, especially transformations and vector spaces.
 We will motivate the material through applications such as population models, structural, and electrical systems, and linear algebra applications such as 3-D imaging, Markov processes, and Leslie matrices.
 Technology will again play a major role in this course, as we will have frequent computer demonstrations in class and weekly computer labs to explore the quantitative aspects of these topics.
 You will have the opportunity to explore topics beyond the textbook on a series of group projects throughout the semester.
-Prerequisite: A grade of C or better in MA 232.
+Prerequisite: A grade of C or better in MA 141 or MA 232.
 Spring semester.

 MA 342 Numerical Computing and Visualization 3 Cr